amp-buildpacks/sway/README.md

 ### A Meta Buildpack

-Included in this repo is a `buildpack.toml` that defines the Fuel meta buildpack.
-It allows you to reference all of the Fuel related CNBs in one convenient way & know that the order is set correctly.
+Included in this repo is a `buildpack.toml` that defines the Sway meta buildpack.
+It allows you to reference all of the Sway related CNBs in one convenient way & know that the order is set correctly.

 This is available through a pre-built docker image on [Amphitheatre Buildpacks Packages](https://github.com/orgs/amp-buildpacks/packages).

-To use: `pack build <image-name> -b ghcr.io/amp-buildpacks/fuel`
+To use: `pack build <image-name> -b ghcr.io/amp-buildpacks/sway`

 ## Contributing